Roberto Clemente: Early years

 During his rookie season, Clemente had to sit out several games, as he had suffered a lower back injury in Puerto Rico the previous winter.
 A speeding, drunk driver rammed into his car at an intersection.
 He finished his rookie season with a .255 batting average, despite trouble hitting certain types of pitches.
 His defensive skills were highlighted during this season.

-The following season, on July 25, 1956, in Forbes Field, Clemente hit the only documented walk-off, inside-the-park grand slam in modern MLB play.
-Pittsburgh-based sportswriter John Steigerwald said that it "may have been done only once in the history of baseball."
-[Emphasis added.])
+The following season, on July 25, 1956, at Forbes Field, Clemente erased a three-run, ninth-inning deficit against the Chicago Cubs with a bases-clearing inside-the-park home run off pitcher Jim Brosnan, thus becoming the first—and, as yet, only—player in modern Major League history (since 1900) to hit a documented walk-off, inside-the-park grand slam.
+While rounding third, Clemente ran through a stop sign from Pirates manager Bobby Bragan, a decision which infuriated Brosnan.
+In the October 24, 1960, edition of Life magazine, Brosnan wrote that Clemente's heroics, "excited the fans, startled the manager, shocked me and disgusted my club."
+After the game, Bragan announced that Clemente would not be fined the $25 that was the standard punishment for a player who missed a sign.
+Pittsburgh-based sportswriter John Steigerwald said that a walk-off, inside-the-park grand slam, "may have been done only once in the history of baseball."

 Clemente was still fulfilling his Marine Corps Reserve duty during spring of 1959 and set to be released from Camp Lejeune until April 4.
 A Pennsylvania state senator, John M. Walker, wrote to US Senator Hugh Scott requesting an early release on March 4 so Clemente could join the team for spring training.